The Photo Extremist YouTube ChannelThe Photo Extremist Twitter Account

 Fading Star Trails

-Over a long time, you can rotate your focus ring out of focus so that each star has a cone like shape to it.
-Here is an example:
+Over a long time, you can rotate your focus ring out of focus so that each star gradually gets more and more out of focus.
+This will create a cone like shape to every star.

 Dotted Star Trails